adam-p/yesterday-i-learned/business.md

 * When the company goes bankrupt (selling it doesn't give you money, but you can claim it as capital loss)
 * [When you anticipate a market failure](http://www.reddit.com/r/stocks/comments/53znlq/_/).
 * When 10 years is up.
 That is enough time to guarantee a typical stock to have gone up.
+* A "sell" [limit order](http://www.investopedia.com/terms/l/limitorder.asp) can be used to trigger a sell when a stock goes above a certain price.

 ### [Gap ups and downs](http://stockcharts.com/school/doku.php?id=chart_school:trading_strategies:gap_trading_strategies#full_gap_upshort)